 Learn basic HTML formatting you can use to format content in your posts and pages …

-The web, your website, your web pages and even your web content are all built and driven by code.
+The web, your web site, your pages and even your web content are built and driven by code.

-It is inevitable, then, that at some point, you will probably need something done for your business online, for your website, or in your web content that requires having some coding knowledge.
+It is inevitable, then, that at some point, you will probably need something done for your business online, for your web site, or in your pages that requires having some knowledge of code.

-HTML is one of the “code” languages that is used to build the web, web sites, web pages and your web content.
+HTML is one of the main “code” languages that is used to build the world wide web, websites, blog pages and formatting your web content.

-One of the main benefits of using WordPress is that you don’t have to know HTML to compose and format content in your blog’s posts or pages.
-WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and an easy-to-use, built-in visual content editor that allows you to create and easily format your content simply by clicking on a few menu buttons.
+You don’t have to learn HTML to use WordPress.
+WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and an easy-to-use, built-in web editor that allows you to create and easily format content just by clicking on a few buttons.

-You don’t need to learn HTML in order to use WordPress, but having some basic knowledge of HTML can be quite useful as a WordPress user!
+You don’t need to know HTML to use WordPress, but having some practical familiarity with HTML can be very useful as a WordPress user!

-Using HTML Formatting Tags In WordPress – Step-By-Step Tutorial
+A Practical Guide To HTML Formatting Tags For WordPress Dummies – Tutorial

-- You want to edit your existing content, insert formatted text and an image to a section of your sidebar, or direct visitors to the contact form, newsletter subscription page, etc. If you know basic HTML, you can do this really quickly and easily without having to pay someone else to do this for you.
+- You want to make changes to your existing content, insert a text link and an image in an area of your sidebar, or direct visitors to your contact form, newsletter subscription page, etc. If you know basic HTML, you can do this very easily without assistance from others.

-- You outsource content work to a web copywriter and receive back files containing HTML formatting.
-Having some basic knowledge of HTML will help you better understand the content before you accept and pay for the work.
+- You outsource work to a web copywriter and get back files that contain HTML formatting.
+Knowing a little HTML helps you better proof the content before you sign off on the work.

-- Someone creates content for your site.
-You spot a couple of basic mistakes in the text, like a line of text that should not have been made bold, or a hyperlink that is pointing to the wrong destination URL.
-Knowing some basic HTML will help you edit and fix simple mistakes in your copy without delay, and without having to go and ask (or pay) a webmaster, a web designer, or someone else to do it for you.
+- Someone else creates your articles or web pages.
+You see a couple of basic mistakes in the text, like a passage that could have been made bold, or a hyperlink that is missing in your text.
+Having some knowledge of HTML can help you correct simple things in your pages or posts very quickly without having to go and ask (or pay) a webmaster, a web designer, or someone else to do it for you.

-- You need to discuss changes on your site with a website development team.
-Having a little knowledge of HTML not only will help you communicate more effectively with web developers and web designers, it can also make you feel and appear more confident and knowledgeable when presenting your ideas or making requests for changes to your website.
+- You need to discuss new project with a web developer.
+Knowing some basic HTML not only will help you communicate more effectively with web developers and web designers, it can also help you better negotiate projects with technical service providers.

-You don’t need to become a technical web programmer – just learn enough basic HTML to be a “web-smart” business owner!
+You don’t need to become a code-loving web developer – just be familiar enough with basic HTML to be a “web-smart” business owner!

 HTML is an acronym for HyperText Markup Language.
 According to Wikipedia’s definition of HTML …